cbruyndoncx/multi-deep-research-mcp/README.md

-# OpenAI Deep Research MCP Server
+# Multi-Provider Deep Research MCP Server

 A TypeScript MCP (Model Context Protocol) server that can route research queries to OpenAI Deep Research models or DeepSeek reasoning models, with room for future providers.

+**Based on the original work by [fbettag/openai-deep-research-mcp](https://github.com/fbettag/openai-deep-research-mcp)** - extended to support multiple AI providers.

 ## Features